Zoran Đinđić: Legacy

 His state procession and funeral, held on 15 March 2003, was attended by hundreds of thousands of citizens and by foreign delegations. Đinđić's death represented a political and moral tragedy to many Serbs who saw in him a statesman of hope who offered peaceful coexistence with neighboring nations, integration to Europe and the rest of the world, economic prosperity and a brighter future.
-He appealed to people in Serbia whose goal was for their country to join the West and their lives become more normalized.
+He appealed to people in Serbia whose goal was for their country to join the West and for their lives to become more normalized.

-Đinđić and Koštunica both needed each other for their respective goals.
+Đinđić and Vojislav Koštunica both needed each other for their respective goals.
 Koštunica believed that Serbia needed to join the West so that it could keep Kosovo and so that Republika Srpska could be maintained.
-Vojislav Koštunica, who served as Đinđić's political opponent and critic during his premiership, acknowledged his work two years later with these words:
+Koštunica, who served as Đinđić's political opponent and critic during his premiership, acknowledged his work two years later with these words:

 Zoran Đinđić was the first to take this difficult task to lead government in very unstable times.
 Probably his energy and commitment made it possible for things to move forward.
 It is one thing to watch it from the sidelines and it is completely different to be a part of it.
 I understand that now when I am Prime Minister and watch things a bit differently.
 He was very important for the whole process.

 Following his death, a small but influential movement emerged throughout Serbia and the Serbian diaspora organized around a short documentary about Zoran Đinđić (created by Belgrade director Aleksandar Mandić).
 The documentary – "Ako Srbija Stane" (If Serbia stops) – was a collection of edited speeches given by Đinđić on a speaking tour in Serbia shortly before his death.
 A movement called "Kapiraj" created a network of students and other young people who were committed to copying and distributing the documentary free of charge.
 This campaign was known by the slogan "Kapiraj-kopiraj" (which means "Catch on and Copy" in Serbian). Đinđić is often described as a Machiavellian figure due to his political manoeuvrings, though observers also note his pragmatic and modest approach, traits which contrasted with some of the other Serbian politicians of his time.